David Lammy

-Early life and education
+Early life and career

-Lammy was born on 19 July 1972 in Whittington Hospital in Archway, North London, to Guyanese parents David and Rosalind Lammy.
-He and his four siblings were raised solely by his mother, after his father left the family when Lammy was 12 years old.
-Lammy speaks publicly about the importance of fathers and the need to support them in seeking to be active in the lives of their children.
-He chairs the All-Party Parliamentary Group on Fatherhood and has written on the issue.
+David Lindon Lammy was born on 19 July 1972 in Whittington Hospital in Archway, north London, to Guyanese parents David and Rosalind Lammy.
+He and his four siblings were raised solely by his mother after his father left the family when Lammy was 12 years old.
+Lammy has spoken about the importance of fathers and the need to support them in seeking to be active in the lives of their children.
+He chairs the All-Party Parliamentary Group on Fatherhood, and has written on the issue.

-Lammy grew up in Tottenham, and was educated at Downhills Primary School there, followed by the awarding of an Inner London Education Authority choral scholarship, at the age of 10, to sing at Peterborough Cathedral and attend The King's School, Peterborough.
-He studied at the School of Law, School of Oriental and African Studies (SOAS), University of London, graduating with a 2:1.
-Lammy went on to study at Harvard University, where he became the first black Briton to attend Harvard Law School; there he studied for a Master of Laws degree and graduated in 1997.
+Lammy grew up in Tottenham, and went to Downhills Primary School.
+At the age of 10, he was awarded an Inner London Education Authority choral scholarship to sing at Peterborough Cathedral and attend The King's School, Peterborough.

+Lammy studied at the School of Oriental and African Studies (SOAS), University of London, graduating with a 2:1 in law.
 He was called to the bar of England and Wales in 1994 at Lincoln's Inn.
+He went on to study at Harvard University, where he became the first black Briton to attend Harvard Law School; he studied for a Master of Laws degree and graduated in 1997.

-He was employed as an attorney at Howard Rice in California from 1997 to 1998, and with D.J.
-Freeman from 1998 to 2000.
-He is a visiting lecturer at SOAS.
-Lammy is also a presenter on LBC and hosts a weekly Sunday show, from 10am to 1pm.
+After Harvard, Lammy was employed as an attorney at Howard Rice (now part of Arnold & Porter) in California from 1997 to 1998, and with D. J. Freeman (now part of Troutman Pepper Locke) from 1998 to 2000.
+He is a visiting professor of practice at SOAS.

-Political career
+Parliamentary career

-In 2000 he was elected for Labour on the London-wide list to the London Assembly.
-During the London election campaign Lammy was selected as the Labour candidate for Tottenham when Bernie Grant died.
-He was elected to the seat in a by-election held on 22 June 2000.
-Aged 27, he was the youngest Member of Parliament (MP) in the house until 2003 when Sarah Teather was elected.
+In May 2000, Lammy was elected for Labour on the London-wide list to the London Assembly.
+Later in the same month, he was selected as the Labour candidate for the parliamentary constituency of Tottenham, following the recent death of the veteran member of parliament (MP), Bernie Grant.
+Lammy was elected to the seat in a by-election held on 22 June 2000 with 53.5% of the vote and a majority of 5,646.
+Aged 27, he was the youngest MP in the house at the time.

+Lammy was re-elected as MP for Tottenham at the 2001 general election with an increased vote share of 67.5% and an increased majority of 16,916.